phlummox-mirrors/curry-tools/spicey/README.txt

    programs, a relative directory will be relative to the place where the cgi programs are stored.

-4. Compile the generated programs by `scripts/compile.sh`.
+4. Compile the generated programs by `make compile`.

-5. Configure and execute `scripts/deploy.sh`.
+5. Configure the Makefile (variable WEBSERVERDIR) and execute `make deploy` to deploy the web application.

 6. After the successful compilation, the application is executable in a web browser by loading `<URL of web dir>/spicey.cgi`.